honux77/ubox-msx/game/README.md

 It has only one screen is not too exciting!

-In the menu press fire on any joystick or space to play with cursors.
+In the menu press fire on any joystick or space to play with cursors (space as fire).

-Use space to activate the elevators and ESC to exit the game.
+Use fire to activate the elevators and ESC to exit the game.

 This game is meant to be a demo, and because of that, it is simple and not specially optimised; but you can see that it moves the player and 7 enemies